anirvanchowdhury/anirvanchowdhury.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Hi, I am a third year PhD student at the Charles and Louise Travers department of Political Science, and a Research Associate at the Center for the Politics of Dvelopment at the University of California, Berkeley.
-Welcome to my website!</p>
+Hi, I am a third year PhD student at the Charles and Louise Travers department of Political Science, and a Research Associate at the Center for the Politics of Dvelopment at the University of California, Berkeley.
+Welcome to my website!

-<p>My broad research interests lie in comparative politics and the political economy of development.
-My current projects centre on women's political mobilisation, persistence and erosion of ideology in political parties, and public service delivery in decentralised contexts.</p>
+My broad research interests lie in comparative politics and the political economy of development.
+My current projects centre on women's political mobilisation, persistence and erosion of ideology in political parties, and public service delivery in decentralised contexts.

 <h2>Skills</h2>